risingwavelabs/risingwave/docs/batch-local-execution-mode.md

 The overall process will be quite similar to distributed processing, but with a little difference:

-1. We only use heuristic optimizater for it, and only a limit set of rules will be applied.
+1. We only use heuristic optimizater for it, and only a limited set of rules will be applied.
 2. No scheduler will involve, and the physical plan is executed in current thread(coroutine) immeidately.

 ### Monitoring/Management